tarantool/doc/doc/reference/tooling/tt_cli/pack.rst

 when running the application.
 These files are:

 -   ``hashes.json`` and ``hashes.json.sig`` in each application directory.
-    ``hashes.json`` containsSHA256 checksums of executable files that the application uses and its configuration file. ``hashes.json.sig`` contains a digital signature for ``hashes.json``.
+    ``hashes.json`` contains SHA256 checksums of executable files that the application uses and its configuration file. ``hashes.json.sig`` contains a digital signature for ``hashes.json``.

 -   ``env-hashes.json`` and ``env-hashes.json.sig`` in the environment root are
-    a similar files for the ``tt`` environment.
+    similar files for the ``tt`` environment.
 They contain checksums for Tarantool and ``tt`` executables, and for the ``tt.yaml`` configuration file.

 To generate hashes and signatures for integrity check, use the ``--with-integrity-check``